Single Sign-On common questions

 No, you cannot reset passwords for Federated IDs using the Adobe Admin Console.
 Adobe does not store user credentials.
 Use your Identity Provider for user management.

 Find answers to your questions related to directory migration to a new authentication provider and updating a deprecated SAML setup.

-Before you start, ensure you meet the access requirements to be able to follow the procedure for migrating to a different identity provider or updating a deprecated SAML setup.
+Before you start, ensure you meet the access requirements to be able to follow the procedure for migrating to a different identity provider.
 Also, consider the following points to ensure a seamless and error-free migration for your organization's directories: